Payments for Nursing Facility Services Provided by County Nursing Facilities; County Nursing Facility Safety Net Payments

 The Medicare differential portion of the safety net payment will be determined by:

-(1) Calculating for each county nursing facility the estimated difference between what Medicare would pay for the nursing facility services and what Medicaid would pay for FY 2017-2018 excluding any anticipated safety net payments and prior to any adjustments for the transition to the CHC program as demonstrated in the preliminary annual Medicare upper payment limit demonstration calculated as of October 4, 2017.
+(1) Calculating for each qualifying nursing facility the estimated difference between what Medicare would pay for the nursing facility services and what Medicaid would pay for FY 2016-2017 excluding any anticipated safety net payments as evidenced in the preliminary annual Medicare upper payment limit demonstration calculated as of February 23, 2016; and

 The Department will submit a State Plan Amendment (SPA) to the Centers for Medicare & Medicaid Services (CMS).
 If CMS approves the SPA, the total funds will consist of both State and Federal funding.

 The fiscal impact of this change is estimated at $148.342 million ($71.530 million in State funds).

 Interested persons are invited to submit written comments regarding these proposed changes to the Department of Human Services, Office of Long-Term Living, Bureau of Policy and Regulatory Management, Attention: Marilyn Yocum, P.O.
 Box 8025, Harrisburg, PA 17105-8025.
 Comments received within 30 days will be reviewed and considered for any subsequent revision of the notice.

 Persons with a disability who require an auxiliary aid or service may submit comments using the Pennsylvania AT&T Relay Service at (800) 654-5984 (TDD users) or (800) 654-5988 (voice users).